ShowShark Client Features

 - Search bar with cancellation of previous in-flight searches

-- Search fields bitmask: title, overview, genre, actor, year (all enabled by default)
+- Search fields: title, overview, genre, actor, year (all enabled by default)

 - Result categories: movies, shows, genres, actors, artists, albums, songs, photo albums